 The LEX wearable chair consists of two aluminum arms that fold and retract to solve the purpose.
 Combining aircraft-grade aluminum frame and memory foam, they have created a seat that can be worn around the waist and can withstand up to 120 kgs of weight.
 Just buckle up the straps around your body like a belt or backpack and it is ready to go anywhere with you.
 It folds up to be a part of your leg, giving you full freedom of movement.

-There’s an onboard load distribution module that shifts 50 percent of weight of backpack from shoulders to the body to ensure comfort during travel and commuting.
+There’s an onboard load distribution module that shifts 50 percent of the weight of backpack from shoulders to the body to ensure comfort during travel and commuting.

 Currently, the startup is raising funds for the project on Kickstarter to bring it to life.
 You can back the project by pledging a minimum of $297 and book your unit.
 The chair comes in four different colors and three sizes to match your body type and lifestyle.